 She is currently writing a book on the evolution of media, politics, technology, and youth culture in Burma as seen through the birth and development of Burmese hip hop.

-She presented a paper (adapted from a chapter in the book) at the 2016 International Burma Studies Conference entitled: What is Politics in Contemporary Burma?
+She presented a paper adapted from the book at the 2016 International Burma Studies Conference entitled: What is Politics in Contemporary Burma?
 A Journey Through the Academy, Burmese Hip Hop, and Burmese Society.
 She also presented on her ethnography at Cornell University's Burma/Myanmar Research Forum: Critical Scholarship and the Politics of Transition in October 2014.

-She recently did this article for The Economist based off the book.
+She recently did this related article for The Economist.

 Not the Hello Kitty Show